itamarst/eliot/docs/source/messages.rst

 .. code-block:: python

-    from eliot import Logger, write_traceback
+    from eliot import write_traceback

     class YourClass(object):
-        logger = Logger()

         def run(self):
             try:
                  dosomething()
             except:
-                 write_traceback(self.logger, u"yourapp:yourclass")

-The final argument to ``write_traceback`` is the "system".
+                 write_traceback(system=u"yourapp:yourclass")

-This should be a Unicode string, a logical description of what subsystem in your application generated the message.
+The ``system`` should be a Unicode string, a logical description of what subsystem in your application generated the message.
 Colons are used as namespace separators by convention to discourage the use of Python modules and namespaces.
 System strings should involve code structure rather than file structure.
 This means they will not have to change if you decide to refactor your implementation.